 - Oklahoma State Regents for Higher Education regulations require that those institutions that reserve the final week of the semester as a testing period shall ensure that all classes meet during the testing period.
 Final examinations are given at the discretion of the instructor, or, in the case of multiple sections, the department in which the class is offered*.
 When a final examination is given, the student must take the examination.

-b.
-The Gallogly College of Engineering and the College of Atmospheric and Geographic Sciences require comprehensive examinations to be given during the regularly scheduled examination periods in all undergraduate courses excluding directed readings, pure laboratory courses and project type design courses and seminars.
+a.
+The Gallogly College of Engineering and the Mewbourne College of Earth and Energy require comprehensive examinations to be given during the regularly scheduled examination periods in all undergraduate courses excluding directed readings, pure laboratory courses, and project-type design courses and seminars.

 - If a final examination is given, no faculty member is authorized to depart from the published examination schedule for either a class or an individual without approval, as stated in the Faculty Handbook.
 Early final examinations are prohibited.
 Final Examination has been defined as follows: an examination that is comprehensive in nature or that accounts for a greater proportion of the final grade than an exam given during the semester.

 - Uniform final examinations are listed by department and course number at the times they are scheduled to be given.

 - Two-hour classes which have one of their meetings on MWF will have the examination at the time scheduled for MWF classes.
 Those meeting both days of TR will have the examination at the time scheduled for TR classes.